 Alcoholism signs and symptoms include those below.
 You may:

-People who abuse alcohol may have many of the same signs and symptoms as people who have full-blown alcoholism.
-However, if you abuse alcohol but aren't completely addicted to it, you may not feel as much of a compulsion to drink.
-You may not have physical withdrawal symptoms when you don't drink.
-But alcohol abuse can still cause serious problems.
-As with alcoholism, you may not be able to quit drinking without help.
+If you binge drink or have other problems with alcohol, you may have many of the signs and symptoms above, although you may not feel as much of a compulsion to drink compared with someone who has alcoholism.
+Also, you may not have physical withdrawal symptoms when you don't drink.
+But this pattern of drinking can still cause serious problems and lead to alcoholism.
+As with alcoholism, you may not be able to quit problem drinking without help.